 There are plenty of deposit methods here.
 The site accepts all the major cards like MasterCard, Maestro and Visa.
 You can also use PayPal, Neteller, Skrill and PaySafeCard.
 They even accept instant bank transfer, iDebit and various mobile payments.
 All the major avenues are well covered!

 The VIP scheme here is called the Candy Club.
 Check it out from the main page and you even get treated to a pleasant animation!
 You can earn Candy Club points as you play your usual games (£10 on bingo for 6 points), which can be redeemed in their shop.
 They also unlock new membership tiers.

 There are five tiers, from the basic Chocolate up to Candy, which requires 600 points.
 Each new level gives you access to more exclusive free bingo rooms, birthday bonuses, cheaper redemption for your points and more.
 The top tier gets a personal manager.

 This is a good programme which is balanced to let most players have a little taste, not just the highest rollers, while also having some enticing offerings for those who can afford it.
 A transparent structure is always good to see.

 Bgo Bingo is a really strong site.
 Unlike many of these bingo sites which appear as part of a later gambling site, it doesn’t feel like an afterthought or just tacked on.
-While the branding with Verne Troyer might not be everyone’s cup of tea, at least the site has a cohesive theme and it does deliver a mix of silly fun and big cash prizes.
+It has a cohesive theme and it does deliver a mix of silly fun and big cash prizes.
 A good site with a lot to offer and just a few things left to improve.